 Kidney Stone Symptoms: Common Warning Signs and When to Seek Help

 Did you know that a kidney stone as small as a grain of sand can cause pain so intense it sends people to the emergency room?
-Kidney stones form when minerals and salts crystallize in your kidneys, creating hard deposits that range from grain-sized specks to golf ball-sized masses.
+Kidney stones form when minerals and salts crystallise in your kidneys, creating hard deposits that range from grain-sized specks to golf ball-sized masses.
 These stones can remain silent for years or trigger sudden, intense symptoms when they move through your urinary tract.

 Stones typically cause problems when they shift from the kidney into the ureter—the narrow tube connecting your kidney to your bladder.
 This movement creates obstruction and stretches the ureter wall, triggering the characteristic pain pattern.
-The stone’s size, location, and your body’s response determine symptom severity and urgency of treatment.
+The stone’s size, location, and your body’s response determine symptom severity and the urgency of treatment.

 Pain Characteristics